semantic-machines/veda-client/STYLE_GUIDE.md

 // ✅ Good
 constructor() {
   super();
-  // State is automatically reactive this.state.editing = false;
+  // State is automatically reactive in v3.0+ this.state.editing = false;
   this.state.loading = false;
   this.state.selectedId = null;